Disposal

 To dispose of one or more assets:

-- Navigate to an asset list (for example, via Asset Register > By Category or the All Assets link).
+- Navigate to an asset list (for example, the Asset List toolbar button, or a query under Assets > Asset Register).

-- Select the assets to dispose of using Shift+Click or Ctrl+Click.
+- Select the assets to dispose of using the row checkboxes, or Shift+Click / Ctrl+Click on rows.

-- Open the Actions on Selected Records menu and choose the dispose option.
+- Open the Actions menu (above the grid) and choose Dispose of or Delete Assets.

-- In the disposal dialog, enter the financial details:
+- In the Bulk Disposal dialog, enter the disposal details:

 Key fields in the disposal dialog: